Overview

 When should tenant improvement construction planning start?

-Can tenant improvement construction be phased around active operations or tenant deadlines?
+Can tenant improvement construction be phased around a tenant's move-in schedule?

-What usually puts the schedule at risk on tenant improvement construction jobs?
+What usually puts the schedule at risk on TI projects in Pflugerville?

-What does closeout look like for tenant improvement construction?
+What does closeout look like for tenant improvement construction in Pflugerville?